Classical states, quantum field measurement: The electromagnetic field

 and sums of such operators, in which case we note that $|0\rangle\langle 0|$ and $\hat\mathbf{O}(\underline{\sfg};\underline{\sff})$ are essentially global operators, $\bigl[|0\rangle\langle 0|,\hat\sfF_\sff\bigr]{\not=}0,$ $\bigl[\hat\mathbf{O}(\underline{\sfg};\underline{\sff}),\hat\sfF_\sff\bigr]{\not=}0\,\forall\sff$ (and, for the random field $\bbFF_\sff$, $\bigl[|0\rangle\langle 0|,\bbFF_\sff\bigr]{\not=}0,$ $\bigl[\hat\mathbf{O}(\underline{\sfg};\underline{\sff}),\bbFF_\sff\bigr]{\not=}0\,\,\forall\sff$), which do not satisfy microcausality.
 Quantum field models commonly also discuss the measurement of number operators such as $\hat \mathsf{N}_{\sff}{=}a^\dagger_\sff a^{\ }_\sff$, which also do not satisfy microcausality.
 If we allow the use of the vacuum projection operator for random field models, as indeed is appropriate for even moderately sophisticated classical signal analysis (where time--frequency analysis for non-stochastic signals is well--known to require Wigner and other quasi-distributions\cite{Cohen} because of the ubiquitous use of the fourier transform), the algebras of observables as well as the Hilbert spaces are identical.

-For the quantized electromagnetic field, the algebra of operators that is generated by $\hat\sfF_\sff$ \emph{and} the vacuum projection operator $|0\rangle\langle 0|$ is isomorphic to the algebra of operators that is generated by $\bbFF_\sff$ \emph{and} the vacuum projection operator $|0\rangle\langle 0|$.
+For the quantized electromagnetic field, the noncommutative algebra of operators that is generated by $\hat\sfF_\sff$ \emph{and} the vacuum projection operator $|0\rangle\langle 0|$ is isomorphic to the algebra of operators that is generated by $\bbFF_\sff$ \emph{and} the vacuum projection operator $|0\rangle\langle 0|$, because the vacuum projection operator $|0\rangle\langle 0|$ does not commute with the commutative algebra generated by the $\bbFF_\sff$.
+Including just this one projection operator $|0\rangle\langle 0|$ is enough to generate the same noncommutative algebra using the $\bbFF_\sff$ as is generated by $|0\rangle\langle 0|$ and using the $\hat\sfF_\sff$ because the Hilbert space is cyclic, generated by the action of the creation operators on the vacuum vector.
 The algebras of operators that are generated by $\hat\sfF_\sff$ and by $\bbFF_\sff$ are both subalgebras of the algebra generated by the raising and lowering operators.